CsabaDu/CsabaDu.DynamicTestData/README.md

 You can easily implement test framework independent dynamic data source by extending the `DynamicDataSource` base class with `IEnumerable<object?[]>` type data source methods.
 You can use these directly in either test framework.

-Also, you can use either ArgsCode.Instance and ArgsCode.Properties in any framework, however uning NUnit you will have the desired displayed text in the Test Explorer just with ArgsCode.Instance, otherwise the default display name only.

 The 'native' dynamic data source class looks like:

 ```csharp